h3rmel/cash-in-hand/README.md

 Finance tracker PWA web application.

 Built with Next.js, Shadcn, Clerk, Drizzle and Neon.
-Will be deployed soon.
+Deploy on Vercel.

+You can try the app [here](https://cash-in-hand.vercel.app/).

 ## Setting up the project